cadavidf/CaMeLL-recipes/README.md

 **Please note that the above requirements.txt will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

 # Model conversion to Hugging Face
-The recipes and notebooks in this folder are using the Llama 2 model definition provided by Hugging Face's transformers library.
+The recipes and notebooks in this folder are using the CaMeLL 2 model definition provided by Hugging Face's transformers library.

 Given that the original checkpoint resides under models/7B you can install all requirements and convert the checkpoint with: